 Served: 8 years

-May 17, 1975 to June 27, 1983
+May 17, 1975 to September 1975 Springboro Police Department

-On June 27, 1983, about 12:27 a.m., while driving westbound on State Route 73, he observed two subjects by the bridge on the south side of the road near Fairway Drive.
+On June 27, 1983, about 12:27 a.m., while driving westbound on West Central Avenue (SR 73), Officer Johnson observed two subjects, Richard “Eric” Grimm and Jonathan D. Collins, by the bridge on the south side of the road near Fairway Drive.
 He doubled back and drove east, stopping at the bridge between Edgebrook and Fairway.
 He exited his vehicle with his flashlight in hand.

-The two subjects, Richard “Eric” Grimm and Jonathan D. Collins, began to walk towards his patrol car and saw Patrolman Johnson turn the flashlight toward the rear of his vehicle and yell, “Hold it!
+Grimm and Collins began to walk towards his patrol car.
+They saw Patrolman Johnson turn the flashlight toward the rear of his vehicle and yell, “Hold it!
 Stop!”
-They then saw the headlights of a pickup truck driven by Michael L. Jennings, 3624 Knollbrook, Franklin, Ohio, as it struck the left rear of the patrol car at almost 56+ miles per hour and then Patrolman Johnson, throwing him almost 39 feet and probably killing him instantly.
+They then saw the headlights of a pickup truck, driven by Michael L. Jennings, 3624 Knollbrook, Franklin, Ohio.
+The truck struck the left rear of the patrol car, at almost 57 miles per hour, and then Patrolman Johnson, throwing him almost 39 feet and killing him instantly.
 Patrolman Johnson was rushed by life squad to Sycamore Medical Center in Miamisburg where he was pronounced dead at 1:57 a.m.

-Patrolman Johnson was survived by his wife, Brenda Sue, and four children; Karen L. Johnson (21), Sherry L. Johnson (20), Syndra J. Johnson (8), and William D. Johnson (5).
-His layout was held at the Unglesby Funeral Home in Franklin on June 29, 1983 and burial at Royal Oaks (now Heritage Hills) Memory Gardens in Springboro, with full military honors, on June 30, 1983.
+Patrolman Johnson was survived by his wife, Brenda Sue (Conley) Johnson; children, Karen L. Johnson (20), Sherry L. Johnson (18), Syndra J. Johnson (8), and William D. Johnson (5); and mother, Mattie Johnson.
+His layout was held at the Unglesby Funeral Home in Franklin on June 29, 1983.
+Burial followed in the Royal Oaks (now Heritage Hills) Memory Gardens in Springboro with full military honors on June 30, 1983.

-If you have information, artifacts, or image regarding this officer, please contact the Greater Cincinnati Police Museum at firstname.lastname@example.org.
+If you know of information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum at firstname.lastname@example.org.